toptal/davinci-github-actions/depcuiser-metrics-report/README.md

-## Depdendency cruiser metrics report
+## Dependency cruiser metrics report

 Generates a report for the project of dependency cruiser metrics